Qishan (official): Reinstatement and political redemption (1842–1851)

+Qishan's approach was relatively similar to his past approaches in Tibet and Sichuan, where he used overwhelming military force to suppress protests, uprisings, and rebellions.
+During his tenure, there were several localized uprisings and "bandit" activities, often with sectarian undertones, which he dealt with promptly using this tactic.
+Additionally, he oversaw the Green Standard Army garrisons in the region, ensuring they were equipped and ready to respond to threats.
+However, managing the provinces' economic issues was significantly more difficult.
+One of Qishan's strategies was to manage the granary system, which would help with the provinces' economy and prevent famines.
+By 1851, the Qing Imperial court considered Qishan's governing of Tibet, Sichuan, and Shaan-Gan to be massively successful.

-Taiping Rebellion And Death (1852-1854)
+Taiping Rebellion and death (1852–1854)

 In the summer of 1852, Qishan was appointed once again as the Imperial Commissioner and a commander of Qing forces by the new Xianfeng Emperor, who had inherited the throne only two years prior due to the Daoguang Emperor's death.
-Realising the inadequacy of the Qing's existing commanders, the Xianfeng Emperor appointed Qishan as Imperial Commissioner and commander mainly to battle the Taiping Heavenly Kingdom of the Taiping Rebellion, the deadliest Civil war since the Ming-Qing Transition.
+Realising the inadequacy of the Qing's existing commanders and recognising Qishan's successes in governing provinces, the Xianfeng Emperor appointed Qishan as Imperial Commissioner and commander mainly to battle the Taiping Heavenly Kingdom of the Taiping Rebellion, the deadliest Civil war since the Ming-Qing Transition.